ahmadaghazadeh/ahmadaghazadeh/README.md

 <h1 align="left">I'm Ahmad Aghazadeh. </h1>

 <p>
-Results-oriented Back-End Developer with over 10 years of professional experience specializing in backend development and integration with the front end.
+Results-oriented Software Engineer with over 10 years of professional experience specializing in backend development and integration with the front end.
 Committed to collaborative problem-solving, critical thinking, and the creation of high-quality products.
 With a strong focus on Clean Code, Scrum, Clean Architecture, TDD, BDD, DDD, Microservices, and creating scalable solutions.
 Experienced in training and guiding staff, conducting code reviews, and staying updated with emerging technologies.

 </p>
 <p align="left">
  <a href="https://linkedin.com/in/AhmadAghazadeh" target="_blank">